ManchalaRamesh2003/CKD-Classification-ML/Contributing.md

 # Contributing Guidelines

-Thank you for considering contributing to this project! 🎉

 ## How to Contribute
 1. **Fork the repository** – Create your own copy of this project.
 2. **Create a new branch** – Use a descriptive branch name (e.g., `feature-model-update`).